awsdocs/aws-systems-manager-user-guide/doc_source/sysman-agent-logs.md

 **To enable SSM Agent debug logging on Linux and macOS instances**

-1. Either use Systems Manager Session Manager to connect to the instance where you want to enable debug logging, or log on to the managed instance\.
+1. Either use Session Manager, a capability of AWS Systems Manager, to connect to the instance where you want to enable debug logging, or log on to the managed instance\.
 For more information, see [Working with Session Manager](session-manager-working-with.md)\.

 1. Locate the **seelog\.xml\.template** file\.